tmenguy/ha-solcast-solar/TEMPLATES.md

 These example templates might help newcomers get started with Solcast template sensors and automation.
 Feel free to contribute.

 When getting started with Jinja2 read up on its core concepts.
 It is a brilliant templating language where placeholders allow writing statements in a format very similar to Python syntax.
-If you know python this makes it fairly natural.
-If not, learn some python, in particular number and datetime manipulations.
+If you know Python this makes it fairly natural.
+If not, learn some Python, in particular number and datetime manipulations.

 This document is a collection of Solcast example templates presented in the context of scenarios.
 It can not teach you Jinja2 or Python, which is up to you to learn.